frankc60/clrlg/README.md

 # clrlg

-Color Logging with timers and other functionality to the console.
+Improve the standard console.log output by adding Color Logging, timers and timestamps.
+High performance and Easy to Setup and Use.

 ## Getting Started

-Require the clrlg inside your node app, and then use it instead of the standard console.log.
+Require the **clrlg** into your node app, and then use it instead of the standard *console.log*.
 Give more meaning to your console output, by adding colors, and timers.

 ### Installing

-To install the module before using it inside your project.
+To use the **clrlg** module you first need to install it into your app project.
 We recommend installing it globally (-g)

 ```
 $ npm install -g clrlg